Gregorio-Moreta/djangorestframework-tutorial/README.md

 I won't write everything over from the tutorials, but I have added significant comments and intend to write each of the 6 tutorial parts with comments.

+Also, I haven't installed the http client in python, I'm just using postman.
+The shell commands given are fully functional as well, so use those along the way.

 ### Setting up environment
 You can use any environment you prefer so long as you know how to use them properly.
 For some of you, pip may cause problems, you can use homebrew to install these if you need to as well.